billy-guo/personal-site/data/authors/default.md

 # About me

-I'm a backend software engineer at Plaid and part-time Roger Federer fanboy.
+I'm a software engineer at Plaid and part-time Roger Federer fanboy.

 ## Career timeline